-Listing locally on international eBay sites is one of the easiest and most cost-efficient tactics to growing an eBay business.
+Listing locally on international eBay sites is one of the easiest and most cost-efficient tactics to growing your eBay business.

-Make a test – list your best sellers on some eBay local sites, start with the “low hanging fruits”, list on other English speaking eBay sites as well.
+You don’t have to copy all your listings to another eBay site, Start with a sample of items – list your best sellers on some eBay local sites, start with the “low hanging fruits”, list on other English speaking eBay sites as well.

 If that goes well – advance to other markets!

 - We then took our two best sellers and listed them on another English speaking country – eBay.co.uk

 - Once we saw that was going well, we listed on eBay Australia (English speaking country).

 - We then decided to go for a non-English speaking country and our first choice was Germany as it’s one of the biggest eBay international sites.

 - After we started seeing sales in eBay Germany we went all out and listed on eBay France, eBay Italy and eBay Spain.

 The fact that there is a language barrier should not scare you.
 If you’re a good merchant – you will make a French customer as happy as a US one!